 Want to learn all about what makes this little larva so special?
+How long do maggots live?
 Read on to find out about them, including the maggot lifespan and what impacts their ability to grow from larva to full-grown fly.

 Quick Crash Course On Maggots

 A maggot is the larva of a fly.
 You can basically think of maggots as baby flies.
 Maggots have huge appetites.
 This is why they can only exist in areas where there is a plentiful supply of decomposing food.
 This includes corpses, garbage cans, and rotten fruit, among other things.
 This is why flies only lay their eggs in such locations.
 The organic stuff will already be decomposing, allowing the maggots to feast from the very start!

 Their big appetites have a pretty interesting benefit.
 Flies colonizing flesh and laying their eggs allow forensic entomologists to determine the time of death of a dead body more precisely.

 Some types of flies arrive and lay eggs in as little as a few minutes.
 So, by noting the numerous species present and evaluating the age of the maggot spawn crawling around in a cadaver, the minimal length of time that has transpired since death may be determined.